-From the Director of award-winning feature film ‘Katutura’ comes a new live action short film on rhino poaching and social change.
+From the Director of the award-winning feature film, Katutura comes a new live-action short film on rhino poaching and social change.

 According to Schott, the film highlights poaching and social issues in the surrounding communities.
-Schott adds that the film comes with a sense of poetry in the imagery; the music and the way the young hero tells her story, taking the audience from a time of hunters and gatherers to modern day.
+Schott adds that the film comes with a sense of poetry in the imagery; the music and the way the young hero tells her story, taking the audience from time of hunters and gatherers to modern-day.

 “There will be elements of magical realism in the story as there will be dream sequences and parts of the story being narrated by our young hero but the story itself will be told in a very realistic way,” Schott says.

 When the Legal Assistance Center commissioned Andrew Botelle from MaMoKoBo Video & Research to produce a film with the aim of sensitizing teenagers to the issue of poaching in rural Namibia, Schott and his co-writer Girley Jazama took up the opportunity to tell this story from the inside out; through the eyes of an innocent but toughened-by-life girl.

 “Through this storytelling device, the aim is to reach an audience worldwide and for audiences to understand some of the underlying social issues in rural Namibia that can lead to poaching”

 Baxu and The Giant will premiere on 19 September 2019.